-We now consider the responses for general p described by the pair of equations (59,60).
+We now consider the responses described by the pair of quadratic equations (68,69) for Y obtained by combining the averaging and spectral calculations.
 We compare these with numerical results for the C-R networks described in the previous sub-section.
-In each case of p we take the equation for which the corresponding solution in the percolation regime is physically correct.
+In each case of p we take the equation for which the corresponding solution in the per-colation regime is physically correct.